falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 `String()` returns a string representation of an event created by the plugin.
 The string representation should be on a single line and contain important information about the event.

-The `source.Instance` interface represents plugin instances for an opened event stream, and has one mandatory method and few optional ones.
+The `source.Instance` interface represents plugin instances for an opened event stream, and has one mandatory method and a few optional ones.

 `NextBatch` creates a new batch of events to be pushed in the event stream.
 The SDK provides a pre-allocated batch to write events into, in order to manage the used memory optimally.

 #### Optional Interfaces

-On top of the mandatory plugin interface requirements, source and extraction plugins can also implement some additional interface method to enable optional functionalities.
+On top of the mandatory plugin interface requirements, source and extraction plugins can also implement some additional interface methods to enable optional functionalities.
 All the following interfaces are defined in the `sdk` package.

 ```go
 type Destroyer interface {